peterkwkwan/collegept-case-of-the-month/README.md

 # Python Webscraping Script

-Used to monitor for updates within the Case of the Month page @ [College of Phsiotherapists of Ontario](https://www.collegept.org/)
+Sends a notification email everytime there is an update within the Case of the Month page @ [College of Phsiotherapists of Ontario](https://www.collegept.org/)